Rotterdam to Dublin by bus, train and ferry

 • When taking the Eurostar, you probably need to book accommodation in England or Wales for a night on the way to Dublin.
 The way back can be done within a day.

 * This post includes an affiliate link.
-Booking your train ticket through this link helps maintain The Sustainable Travel Guide, as I receive a small commission.
-I only use affiliate links for brands I personally use and support.
+Booking your train ticket throughย this linkย helps maintain The Sustainable Travel Guide, as I receive a small commission (at no extra cost toyou).
+I only share affiliate links for brands that I support, consider sustainable, and buy from myself.

 EN - 970x250